 Galapagos Islands Facts

-Collectively, the Galapagos Islands are a worldwide unique paradise with exotic wildlife.
-No wonder people from all over the planet visit this UNESCO world heritage site.
-If you are planning to visit this exceptional destination, we have create these 5 facts to help you learn more before you arrive on a Galapagos Island Tour.
+Collectively, the Galapagos Islands are a unique paradise of the world, offering exotic wildlife.
+It is no wonder that people from all over the planet visit this UNESCO world heritage site.
+If you are planning to visit this exceptional destination, we have created these 5 facts to help you learn more before you take your Galapagos Island Tour.

 The most emblematic species of the Island

 Everybody knows these natural wonders of the Galapagos Islands.
 Giant tortoises are the reason why the islands got their name.
 Galapagos is Spanish and it means ‘large tortoise.’

 Do you know that these giants can live up to 150 years old?
 Are you aware that they can store food and water very efficiently, or that they can survive up to one year without any food or water?

 one of the most biodiverse places on the planet